 This gateway is for students who have been accepted to either the Program for the Exceptionally Gifted (PEG) or Early College Academy (ECA).
 PEG is a radical acceleration program that allows students as young as 13 to skip high school and dive right into college, living within a community of their intellectual and social peers.
 ECA enables academically talented students to start college after their junior year of high school.
 Many of these students complete their high school degree during their first year at Mary Baldwin.

 Students in this gateway are invited to participate in other age-appropriate co-curricular and extra-curricular activities that are social, cultural, or just for fun.
 PEG students live in the PEG Center, a living-learning community with adult advisors in the building 24 hours a day.

-• MBC 102 An Investigation of the Arts, which includes participation with the American Shakespeare Center actors and scholars at the Blackfriars Playhouse, or MBC 103 An Investigation of the Sciences, which focuses on how science is integrated across disciplines and explores opportunities to engage in research and projects beginning in your First Year.
+• MBC 102 An Investigation of the Arts, which includes participation with the American Shakespeare Center actors and scholars at the Blackfriars Playhouse, or MBC 103 An Investigation of the Sciences, which focuses on how science is integrated across disciplines and explores opportunities to engage in research and projects beginning in your first year.

 Note: Additional application and interview are required.

-Healthy Lifestyles Gateway
+Lois Blackburn Women for Healthy Lifestyles Gateway

 Director, Mary VanNortwick, wellness dietitian and assistant director of dining services

 This gateway is designed for young women who want practice and promote healthy and active lifestyles as the foundation of their college life and studies.
 Gateway experiences are designed to provide exposure to all facets of the wellness spectrum.